-The Housing Authority is proposing to reestablish the First Time Homebuyer Program (Program) in 2017-2018.
-CalHome and Housing Successor Agency loan repayments and interest earned are funding the Program.
-The Program provides down payment assistance in the form of low interest deferred loans to eligible low to moderate income borrowers purchasing a home in Pittsburg.
+The Housing Authority reestablished the First Time Homebuyer (FTHB) Program in 2017-2018.
+CalHome and Housing Successor Agency loan repayments and interest earned are funding the FTHB Program.
+The FTHB Program provides down payment assistance in the form of low interest deferred loans to eligible low to moderate income borrowers purchasing a home in Pittsburg.
 The City and the Housing Authority recognize the need to provide down payment assistance for persons/families to obtain affordable housing.
 The Program will provide up to \$20,000 in down payment assistance that bears three percent (3%) interest with a term of 30 years.
 Repayment of the loan is deferred until the property changes title or is refinanced for cash out.
 The borrower will be required to pay at least 1 percent (1%) of the down payment.
 Program eligibility will be based on income requirements.
 Additionally, each participant shall execute a promissory note secured by a deed of trust recorded against the home.
 The Program provides home ownership opportunities to those who may not have been able to purchase a home because of income limitation.
-The Program will strengthen the community by providing residents a long term stake in their neighborhoods.
+The Program will strengthen the community by providing residents a long-term stake in their neighborhoods.

 The Housing Rehabilitation Program provides owner-occupied residential rehabilitation financial assistance in the form of low-interest deferred loans.
 Many of these homes are occupied by low income families including senior citizens.
 These families own their home, are on a fixed income, and do not have the financial means to keep up with the maintenance of the home.
 Therefore, maintenance and repairs to their homes are almost impossible.
 The program is available to low income households.
 All eligible households may apply.
 This program meets their needs as most of them qualify for the low-interest deferred loan requiring no monthly payment until the home is sold or transferred.
-This program also assists the first-time homeowners who have purchased a fixer upper, but are financially unable to finance the repairs needed.

-Pittsburg strives to create additional opportunities for its low income residents by providing access to resources.
-It has been approached by GRID Alternatives a nonprofit organization that brings the benefits of solar technology to communities that would not otherwise have access.
-They lead teams of volunteers and job trainees to install solar electric systems for low-income homeowners, providing needed savings for families struggling to make ends meet, preparing workers for jobs in the fast-growing solar industry, and helping clean the environment.
-Pittsburg funds the Future Build program and they have partnered with Grid Alternatives to install solar power on homes for low-income families.
-As of June 2017, according to Grid Alternatives records, they have installed solar on 34 Pittsburg homes.
+Pittsburg strives to create additional opportunities for its low-income residents by providing access to resources.
+The City has been approached by GRID Alternatives a nonprofit organization that brings the benefits of solar technology to communities that would not otherwise have access.
+GRID Alternatives lead teams of volunteers and job trainees to install solar electric systems for low-income homeowners, providing needed savings for families struggling to make ends meet, preparing workers for jobs in the fast-growing solar industry, and helping clean the environment.
+Pittsburg funds the Future Build program and has partnered with Grid Alternatives to install solar power on homes for low-income families.
+In 2017 Future Build assisted in installing solar on 4 Pittsburg homes and anticipate doing another 4 in 2018.